aperture-engineering/mx2_kinect/README.md

 If not calibrating the camera, copy the calibration files from one of the other folders into it.
 The calibration won't be as good though.

-2.  **Create a new launch file**
+2.  **Create new bridge launch files for multiple kinects**

-- go to '/catkin_ws/src/iai_kinect2/kinect2_bridge/data/<serial-number>' and duplicate one of the current launch files and change the serial number to the serial you want to add.
+- go to '/catkin_ws/src/iai_kinect2/kinect2_bridge/launch' and duplicate one of the current launch files and append the name with the new kinect's serial number e.g. "kinect2_bridge_<serial-number>.launch"

-- Open the file and change the <serial-number> in:
+- Open the file and change the <serial-number> to the new one at:

 <arg name="base_name"         default="kinect2_<serial-number>"/>
 and
 <arg name="sensor"            default="<serial-number>"/>

+- You may now run the new bridge using the instructions in 'starting an image stream'

+## Adding a new node package

+1. You can add a new node to the catkin_ws package by following the ros website instructions on creating a package.
+2. Add a folder called 'scripts' in the package folder and save the publisher/subscriber code you create for running the node in it.
+An example of simple subscriber is our rgb_view_node.py written in python.
+3. Navigate to src/iai_kinect2/iai_kinect2 and open package.xml in gedit.
+Add the run depend for the new package like '<run_depend>Name_of_package</run_depend>' and save.
+4. Run catkin make to build the new workspace.